jared-richard-clarke/student/scheme/interpreters/README.md

 - `dybvig.scm`: a Scheme interpreter as defined by R. Kent Dybvig.
 - `holden`: a custom LISP implemented in C by Daniel Holden.
 - `joy.md`: a Joy interpreter written in Joy by Manfred von Thun.
+- `miranda-scheme.md`: a comparison between Miranda and Scheme interpreters.
 - `norvig.py`: a Scheme interpreter written in Python as defined by Peter Norvig.

 ## Grammar